Historical black and white photograph of a harbor with ships and a large building, possibly a cathedral.

 Linens from Mallorca

-Mallorcan roba de llengües begins far from the island.
-The Asian art of ikat travelled west along the Silk Road and arrived in Mallorca in the 15th century, where local artisans embraced it and slowly made it Mediterranean, softer in spirit, unmistakably their own.
+Mallorca’s roba de llengües begins far from the island.
+The Asian art of ikat travelled west along the Silk Road and arrived in Mallorca in the 15th century, where local artisans embraced it and slowly made it Mediterranean, softer in spirit and unmistakably their own.

-The process may look simple, but it is one of the most labour intensive crafts we work with.
-The yarn is dyed first and dried under the sun, then set thread by thread on the loom, still woven on original English looms brought over during the Industrial Revolution and kept running to this day.
+What appears simple is, in fact, one of the most labour-intensive crafts we work with.
+The yarn is dyed and dried under the Mallorcan sun before being carefully arranged thread by thread on the loom.
+Even today, many pieces are woven on original English looms brought to the island during the Industrial Revolution and still in use generations later.

 7 products

-We reworked Mallorca’s traditional woven language by adjusting the scale of the motifs, refining the colour palette and adapting the compositions to a more contemporary table.
+We reworked Mallorca’s traditional woven language by adjusting the scale of the motifs, refining the colour palette and adapting the compositions for a more contemporary table.

-Woven in a 50% cotton, 50% linen blend, these linens preserve the structure and durability of the original craft while becoming softer and more beautiful with every wash, standing against the mass-produced printed textiles that are slowly displacing the island’s iconic textile tradition.
+Woven from a 50% cotton, 50% linen blend, these pieces preserve the structure and durability of the original craft while becoming softer with every wash.